Skip to main content

 Introduction to Biblical Exegesis B-RE 641

-B-RE 641 Introduction to Biblical Exegesis (3 credits) Dr. Dan Brown
+B-RE 641 Introduction to Biblical Exegesis (3 credits) Dr. Douglas Brown

 An introduction to the Greek and Hebrew study helps, providing an opportunity to exegete selected passages from both Testaments and to discuss the basic challenges of Bible translation.
 Previous knowledge of the Biblical languages is not required.